Chapter A Skills Review:

 - Open dwa_3.htm from the Chapter A folder.

-- Locate the following page elements: a
+- Locate the following page elements: a table, a banner, a graphic, and some formatted text

 - Change the view to Code view.